-The Language Arts Department focuses on curriculum and instruction in the areas of reading, writing, speaking, listening, and language.
+The Language Arts Department focuses on curriculum, instruction, and assessment in the areas of reading, writing, speaking, listening, and language.
 To best prepare our students for life outside the classroom, our K-12 English Language Arts teachers design instruction that enables students to build content knowledge, read closely and attentively, ask relevant questions, collaborate with others, understand varied perspectives, make new meaning, revise their thinking, articulate their ideas, cite specific evidence when asserting a point of view, communicate effectively, write cohesively, and utilize technology to support and enhance the learning process.

 During the school year, our students will participate in a number of educational activities including: using appropriate and effective reading process strategies to construct meaning from text, reacting, responding, and applying critical thinking/problem-solving strategies to language arts experiences, developing a positive attitude toward reading, writing, speaking, and listening, and learning current and emergent technologies to enhance the language arts experience.
 These activities will afford our students the opportunity to develop as lifelong learners in the 21st Century.
 Our staff works on professional development related to language arts literacy and will develop cross-curricular lessons that follow the New Jersey Student Learning Standards.
 They will accomplish this by designing coherent instruction, using assessment data to determine instructional goals, attending professional meetings, and following the curriculum units created for each grade level.